 Need to Rant About Work?

 You're not alone.
-Work frustrations are real, and sometimes you need to get them out.
+Work rants are real, valid, and sometimes the only way to get through the week.

 Work can be exhausting.
 Not just physically exhausting—mentally draining.
 Emotionally depleting.
 The kind of exhaustion that follows you home, keeps you up at night, and makes you dread Monday mornings.